sonic-net/SONiC/doc/mgmt/SONiC_layered_ConfigDB.md

  - swss-common API change.

 ## SONiC issue solved by this feature
- - Static config data modify by user but can't revert:
+ - Static config data can modify by user, for example:
-    - Buffer config are static data render by J2 templates.
+    - Buffer profile are static data render by J2 templates.
-    - User config mixed with static buffer config:
-      - Buffer config update by GCU will overwrite user config.
-      - User can't revert user change to default config.
+    - User config mixed with static buffer profile, user can modify buffer profile, but can't revert user change to default config.
  - Potential risk, Yang model default value conflict with hardcoded value:
     - Default value hardcoded in source code.
     - Yang model default value not used.